 I am continually intrigued by the impact of technologies on our personal, professional, and social lives, and I strive to better understand how we might facilitate better living and learning through these technologies.

 When not teaching or writing, I’m usually found reading, running, or binge-watching detective or comedy TV with my partner.

-PhD in Rhetoric & Scientific & Technical Communication, Minor in Human Factors and Ergonomics, University of Minnesota, expected 2019
+PhD in Rhetoric & Scientific & Technical Communication, Minor in Human Factors and Ergonomics, University of Minnesota, 2019 (Defended February 2019).

 MA in English: Rhetoric & Writing, St. Cloud State University, 2014.